How to integrate Clear Signing into your wallet

 Resources

-With Clear Signing integrated, your wallet will automatically display human-readable information for thousands of dApps and protocols, protecting users from blind signing attacks.
+With Clear Signing integrated, your wallet automatically displays human-readable information for thousands of protocols, protecting users from blind signing attacks.

 Ledger